Semidey01/ITWS1100-semidp/quiz2/README.md

 In this quiz I had to create an XML that contained a books collection with 5 different books, including their author and their description.

 I also had to create another file tht used this collection as JSON, and write a JS script that would add these books to a list and when you hover over an item in the list their author gets appended.
+I used JQuery to do all this, and included it into books.html, just so I wouldn't have that many files to worry about.

 There's also the word document where the other questions of the quiz are answered.